 You don't necessarily need to pay a lawyer to help you, if you have a simple situation, you understand the laws, and you easily qualify to extend or change your visa status.

 However, if you are unsure about any aspect of the rules, have any special circumstances, or just want to make sure it's done right the first time, it's a good idea to hire a lawyer.
 As with many USCIS applications, the documentation needed to obtain the benefit can be confusing and complex.
-Issues you didn't even consider can cause long-term problems and delays.
 Having an attorney handle the application can help ensure everything is done right, and avoid potential pitfalls.

 Note, however, that the quoted fee will be separate from the Form I-539 filing and biometrics fees, which you will be responsible for paying.
-Most likely the attorney will ask you to bring in the checks or money orders, and will take care of including these with your application.
+The attorney might ask you to bring in the checks or money orders, and will take care of including these with your application.